 Partially Resolved.
 The plans indicate the use of Reinforced Concrete Pipe (RCP) however CCP is indicated in the Drain Manhole detail (sheet C8).
-To be resolved with Plan Revisions
+RESOLVED

-19. §5.10.2 - Street trees have not been provided along the roadway at 40' intervals.
+§5.10.2 - Street trees have not been provided along the roadway at 40' intervals.
 A waiver has not been requested.
 The Final Plan was unclear and difficult to determine the locations of the proposed trees.

 Partially Resolved.
 Street trees are shown at 40' intervals.
 It is unclear as to which trees are proposed, existing to remain or existing to be removed.
 Two of the species are inappropriate for the locations shown.
 Please see comments by William Murray, RLA.
-To be resolved with Plan revisions
+NOT To be resolved with Plan revisions.
+No obvious revisions including incorrect latin name for Wester Red Cedar.

-- III.
-COMPLIANCE WITH SUBDIVISION RULES AND REGULATIONS: (Letter designations have been added to identify these items) - A. 3.1.2.2.4.
+III.
+COMPLIANCE WITH SUBDIVISION RULES AND REGULATIONS: (Letter designations have been added to identify these items)

+A. 3.1.2.2.4.
 "Zoning classification and location of any zoning district boundaries that may lie within the locus of the plan, including the location of land lying in the Flood Plain or Wetlands District".
 The zoning district was noted on Sheet C-2.
 We recommend that a note that no portion of the land is within the Flood Plain or Wetlands District.
+RESOLVED

-To be resolved with Plan revisions - B. 3.3.3.6.
+B. 3.3.3.6.
 "Aerial photographs to the scale of the site plan shall be required".
 The aerial shown on the cover sheet is at 1"=400' where the site plan is 1"=30'.
 The Board should determine if this is acceptable.
+RESOLVED

-The Board should determine if this is acceptable. - C. 3.3.3.7, 4.1.8.1 and 5.12.1.
+C. 3.3.3.7, 4.1.8.1 and 5.12.1.
 Lot 7 is not fully dimensioned.
 There is no street name listed.
 At a minimum, it is recommended that a private street sign and a stop sign be provided.
+RESOLVED

-To be resolved with Plan revisions. - D. 3.3.3.15 Profile and 3.3.3.15.1 Profile
+D. 3.3.3.15 Profile and 3.3.3.15.1 Profile